Grand Theft Auto V: Legacy

 In January 2014, Computer and Video Games ranked the game fourth on their "Games of the Generation" list.
 They said that for the first time, Rockstar created an "utterly beautiful" open world.
 They found that the game did away with Grand Theft Auto IVs repetitive mission design and focused instead on fun gameplay.
 In May, IGN ranked it eighth on their "Top 100 Games of a Generation" list and called it a "huge, raucous, and wildly ambitious bridge towards the [eighth] generation of console gaming".
 The next month, it placed third on IGNs "Games of a Generation: Your Top 100" list as voted by the site's readers.
 In August, Game Informer ranked it third on their "Top 10 Action Games Of The Generation" list.
 They compared the game's quality to that of its predecessor but thought that its ensemble character set-up, varied missions and multiplayer superseded Grand Theft Auto IVs placement on the list.
 They wrote of the story's absurd drama and the open world's vastness, and did not "regret a single second" spent playing the game.
 In November, Edge named it the fifth-best game of its generation and commented that "no other game studio is even daring to attempt an open world game in its tradition because there is simply no possibility of measuring up to [its] standards."
 In 2015, the publication rated it the second-greatest video game of all time.

 The game ranked high on several best game lists determined by the public; it featured eighth on Empires "100 Greatest Video Games Of All Time" list, and fifth on Good Games "Top 100 Games" list, as voted by the magazine and programme's respective audiences.
-It was the most tweeted game of 2015, despite being released over a year earlier.
+Grand Theft Auto V was the most tweeted game of 2015, despite being released over a year earlier.
 In 2025, Rolling Stone ranked it the third-best game, citing its "profound effect" on the medium.
+According to Circana senior director Mat Piscatella, the game was the third-most-played game on PlayStation in the United States in both 2024 and 2025.

-Development of Grand Theft Auto VI was confirmed by Rockstar in February 2022; the game was formally revealed in December 2023 and is currently scheduled to be released in November 2026.
+Development of Grand Theft Auto VI was confirmed by Rockstar in February 2022; the game was formally revealed in December 2023 and is scheduled to be released in November 2026.

-Use in research
+Use in research and military

 The game was used in a study by Intel Labs where they presented an approach for enhancing its graphics using neural networks.
+Reports in 2026 indicated that Ukrainian drone operators used a modified version of the game to help simulate navigation and targeting in urban environments during the Russo-Ukrainian war.